anton-matosov/SerialPort/README.md

 Here's the purpose of the last class of this article: the CallbackAsyncSerial.

 ## Part 4: Callbacks
-This is the last class presnted in this article, CallbackAsyncSerial.
-Contrary to all classes presnted until now, this exposes its multithreaded implementation, and might require using mutexes in the code that uses it.
+This is the last class presented in this article, CallbackAsyncSerial.
+Contrary to all classes presented until now, this exposes its multithreaded implementation, and might require using mutexes in the code that uses it.
 This class, just like BufferedAsyncSerial derives from AsyncSerial, so all the member functions that were in AsyncSerial work the same way in this class.
 This includes the code to open/close and write data to the serial port.
 What changes is the reading part.

 Here is the public inteface of the CallbackAsyncSerial class: